 The traditional travel purchase cycle we once knew is disappearing.

-Over the last year consumer behavior has experienced huge shifts; this is triggered by a greater demand for personalization and the growth of digital channels.
+Over the last year, consumer behavior has experienced huge shifts; this is triggered by greater demand for personalization and the growth of digital channels.
 Search engines like Google have also made huge transformations in the way they display results in the travel space, making it more important than ever for a DMO to convert their traffic.
 Visitors are now overwhelmed by an abundance of information and options, amplified by shorter attention spans to navigate them.
 This means that marketers need to adapt to a new landscape as the traditional travel purchase cycle we once knew is disappearing.
 Consumers spend most of their purchase-decision time doing research online, prior to contacting the "vendor".
 This is where a DMO fits in.
 It is now the task of the modern destination marketer to educate and guide these consumers, during their planning and researching, with content that addresses their personal needs and provides faster solutions.

 The Four Phases